in

 This will also depend on limits set by city zoning laws so make sure to check them first if intending to build one as a perimeter border for your frontyard or backyard.
 The standard spacing of pickets is usually 6 to 8 inches apart.

-The cost of picket fences depend on several factors such as the type of material to be used, the height of the pickets, the complexity of design (whether it is plain, scalloped or more ornamental) and additional features like a gate.
+The cost of picket fences depends on several factors such as the type of material to be used, the height of the pickets, the complexity of design (whether it is plain, scalloped or more ornamental) and additional features like a gate.

-The most expensive material for building fences is wrought iron while the cheapest is wood.
+The most expensive material for building fences is wrought iron, while the cheapest is wood.
 Composite or pre fabricated panels are in the middle price range and can save time and effort while cutting labor costs.

 These materials are available in most local home improvement stores.
 Wood may be bought from special lumber suppliers while metal picket fences can be purchased from fabricators.
-Pre assembled panels and picket fence kits are available in home depot stores or may be purchased online.
+Pre-assembled panels and picket fence kits are available in home depot stores or may be purchased online.

 Depending on the following factors mentioned above, here are some of the average costs incurred in building picket fence designs: